Proposal to Make Prescribed Alteration

 Will this definitely happen?

 This document is the full proposal for statutory public consultation, referred to as the “representation period”.
-All comments received during the representation period will be forwarded to the decision makers for consideration.
+All comments received during part two, the representation period, will be forwarded to the decision makers for consideration.

 What will happen if this proposal is rejected?